microdotblog/indie-microblogging/Part 4/Using HTML.md

 	<p>Hello world!</p>
 	<p>Here's <a href="https://micro.blog/">a link</a>.</p>

 Whether you're seeing the post on the web, reading it in a feed reader, or getting it from Micro.blog's JSON API, it will always look the same.
 Indie microblog posts are just parts of a web page.
+They can be adapted for different client app UIs by styling with CSS.

 Photos on indie microblogs are `img` tags.
 Keeping it this simple means it will be compatible with any existing blog software.